-Bánh xèo, or Vietnamese Happy Pancakes, are crepe-like rice flour pancakes that bring a light batter and ample fillings together for one tasty, crispy breakfast or snack!
+Bánh xèo, or Vietnamese crepes, are rice flour pancakes that bring a light batter and ample fillings together for one tasty, crispy breakfast or snack!

 (DISCLOSURE: This post contains Amazon affiliate links.
 These links are provided to help you find some of the more specialty products we mention in the recipe.
 If you make any purchase after clicking through one of our links, we receive a small commission from Amazon, at no extra cost to you.
 Thank you for supporting Curious Cuisiniere!)